Hussein al-Shirazi: Clashes with Iran

-Arrest
+Arrest and subsequent protests

 Hussein al-Shirazi was forcefully arrested by police in Qom on March 6, 2018.
 The reasons for his arrest was because he was critical of Velayat Faqih and Iranian Supreme Leader, Ali Khamenei in a lecture he gave in Qom.
 In his lecture, he compared Khamenei to the Pharaoh of Egypt.

 His arrest sparked outrage from the followers of his father, and as a result of this it led to protests in London, Kuwait and Iraq.
 In London, protestors–linked to the controversial cleric, Yasser al-Habib–managed to climb onto the balcony of the Iranian Embassy, waving their flags and chanting anti-Khamenei and Islamic Republic slogans.
 The protestors who climbed the balcony and replaced the flag of Iran with the blue flag of al-Habib's organisation (Servants of Imam Mahdi), were arrested.
 Nobody was hurt during the protests in the embassy.

 Protests aftermath

 Iranian Ambassador to United Kingdom, Hamid Baeidinejad tweeted that the assailants belonged to the "Shirazi Cult", and that the staff in the embassy were well and not harmed.

 The current Prosecutor-General of Iran, Mohammad Jafar Montazeri warned that the country's Judicial system will take "any legal action against the supports of al-Shirazi's father, and during an Iranian State TV (IRIB) interview claimed that the Shirazi sect is causing fitna amongst Muslim Sects."